mesosphere/dcos-docs-site/pages/services/mongodb-enterprise/0.1.0-4.0.3/uninstall/index.md

 This situation is indicated by looking at the deploy plan while the uninstall is proceeding.
 The deploy plan may be viewed using either of the following methods:

-- CLI: dcos minio --name=minio plan show deploy (after running dcos package install --cli minio if needed)
+- CLI: dcos mongod --name=mongodb plan show deploy (after running dcos package install --cli mongodb if needed)
 - HTTP: https://yourcluster.com/service/minio/v1/plans/deploy

 ### Manual uninstall